Gingivectomy And Gum Contouring Explained

 - Changes in the appearance of spaces between teeth if tissue contours change

-- Thermal injury risk with energy based techniques if not properly controlled
+- Thermal injury risk with energy-based techniques if not properly controlled

 When To Seek Review